mmikowski/hi_score/README.md

   google-chrome ex01.html ex02.html
 ```

-This example shows the creation of two simple single-page web apps that share resources (like fonts, libraries, and images) yet the have fully isolated JavaScript namespaces.
 Yes, we know the examples are lame.
 We are working on that.

 ### Update
-One may update all the npm libraries, assets and the `package.json` file as
+One may update all the npm libraries, assets and the `package.json` file as follows:
-shown below.

 ```bash
 PATH=$PATH:node_modules/.bin